OSS-first docs

 app/api/ops/[...route]/route.ts

-import { makeNextAppHandler } from "@contractspec/lib.contracts/server/rest-next-app";
+import { makeNextAppHandler } from "@contractspec/lib.contracts-runtime-server-rest/rest-next-app";

 import { registry } from "@/contracts/registry";